Gregorian chant: Rhythm

 One school of thought, including Wagner, Jammers, and Lipphardt, advocated imposing rhythmic meters on chants, although they disagreed on how that should be done.
 An opposing interpretation, represented by Pothier and Mocquereau, supported a free rhythm of equal note values, although some notes are lengthened for textual emphasis or musical effect.
 The modern Solesmes editions of Gregorian chant follow this interpretation.
 Mocquereau divided melodies into two- and three-note phrases, each beginning with an ictus, akin to a beat, notated in chantbooks as a small vertical mark.
 These basic melodic units combined into larger phrases through a complex system expressed by cheironomic hand-gestures.
-This approach prevailed during the twentieth century, propagated by Justine Ward's program of music education for children, until the liturgical role of chant was diminished after the liturgical reforms of Paul VI, and new scholarship "essentially discredited" Mocquereau's rhythmic theories.
+This approach prevailed during the twentieth century, propagated by Justine Ward's program of music education for children, until the liturgical role of chant was diminished after the liturgical reforms of Pope Paul VI, and new scholarship "essentially discredited" Mocquereau's rhythmic theories.

 Common modern practice favors performing Gregorian chant with no beat or regular metric accent, largely for aesthetic reasons.
 The text determines the accent while the melodic contour determines the phrasing.
 The note lengthenings recommended by the Solesmes school remain influential, though not prescriptive.